Home

 It looks like we covered some pretty good ground about garden soil (pardon the pun), and now finally we get to talk about vegetable fertilizer.

 If you get together with vegetable gardeners eventually the talk gets around to what is the best vegetable fertilizer for your garden?
-It seems individually, everyone is a bit of an expert on what is the best vegetable fertilizer to use.

-This kind of reminds me of a mom overheard saying at a parade.
-"Look!
-My Johnny is the only boy in-step and everyone else isn't."
+only boy in-step and everyone else isn't."
 And so the gardener's debate continues with no clear outcome.
 That's because there is no clear outcome or right or wrong vegetable fertilizer.
 It comes down to what is best for you and your personal garden space.

 Over the years, I have discovered gardening comes down to location, experimentation, luck, and a good dose of know-how and experience.
 And just when you think your method is fool-proof, Mother Nature throws in a little climate change to keep you off your stride.